GOD'S GRAND PLAN

 We enter God’s rest when we are completely and joyously obedient to every detail of God’s will for us.

 Today, God’s people are being taught that God has given us His “grace” so that we don’t need to obey Him rigorously.
 We can disobey His will for us, and if we appeal to grace we are forgiven.
 In fact, I was taught in Bible school that God’s requirements are so strict that no one can obey them.
 The current teaching of grace is destructive nonsense.
 “Grace” in actuality is the wisdom and power of God coming to us through the Lord Jesus Christ in order that we may strictly obey the teachings of the Lord Jesus and His Apostles in every detail of our existence.

 For this is the love of God, that we keep his commandments: and his commandments are not grievous.
 (I John 5:3)

-"Whoever believes in me, as Scripture has said, rivers of living water will flow from within them."
+“Whoever believes in me, as the Scripture has said, streams of living water will flow from within him.”
 (John 7:38)